What I Know After Teaching During the Pandemic

-As I think about my schooling in the 60s and 70s, I am amazed at the amount of technology available to teachers and students today.
-Back in my high school days, using a simple four-function calculator in math class was considered cheating.
-Back then, incorporating technology into a lesson amounted to a teacher displaying a transparency on an overhead projector.
+As I think about my schooling in the 60s and 70s, I am amazed at the technology available to teachers and students today.
+In high schools of the 1970s, using a simple four-function calculator in math class was considered cheating.
+Back then, incorporating technology into a lesson amounted to a teacher displaying transparency on an overhead projector.

-This year, every student in my classes had a fast, internet-connected computer capable of live two-way interaction with me and multiple options for asynchronous instruction when that was not possible.
+This year, every student in my classes had a fast, internet-connected computer capable of live two-way interaction with me and multiple asynchronous instruction options when that was impossible.

-At first, I was determined to require students to have their cameras turned on, but I eventually gave up that cat and mouse fight and simply hoped students were following along to my lesson.
+At first, I was determined to require students to have their cameras turned on, but I eventually gave up that cat and mouse fight and simply hoped students followed along with my lesson.

 The promise of technology on other fronts was equally disappointing.

-I started the year with the goal of putting my entire class into Microsoft OneNote.
-In short, I bought into the hype, but then reality set in.
-I soon realized that there were three ways students can access OneNote, and each way had its own peculiar instructions.
+I started the year by putting my entire class into Microsoft OneNote.
+In short, I bought into the hype, but reality set in.
+I soon realized that there were three ways students could access OneNote, and each way had its own peculiar instructions.
 This became a huge liability when a few kids in each class could not see my newly shared documents.
 I would then have to figure out what version of OneNote a student was using and then explain how students could manually sync their notebooks with the server.

 Problems like these happened to at least one student a day in many classes and required whole classes to wait while I helped the one student with tech issues.
-In short, despite its great promise, technology sometimes created more problems than it solved.
+In short, despite its great promise, technology sometimes creates more problems than it solves.

 I am afraid our actions this year set some precedents that will be hard to move beyond.
 It is clear many districts and the state want to continue to offer online learning, but at least at the local level, I don’t see full-time online-only schools as a viable option for most districts.
 Individual districts are unlikely to see the demand for purely online classes to justify the expense of full-time teachers.

-To be successful as ongoing virtual schools, the rigor and expectations of online classes will have to increase.
-When students learn of these higher expectations, demand is likely to decrease further.
-Based on my experience, simply requiring students to have their cameras on and to be fully engaged for the whole class will cause some students to reject the option of a virtual school.
+To be successful as an ongoing virtual school, the rigor and expectations of online classes will have to increase.
+When students learn of these higher expectations, demand will likely decrease further.
+Based on my experience, simply requiring students to have their cameras on and be fully engaged for the whole class will cause some students to reject the option of a virtual school.

 Given the financial constraints and lower demand, I expect hybrid classes will once again be the unfortunate solution many districts employ.

-This school year was one in which administrators in my district told teachers to demonstrate grace to students.
+This school year, administrators in my district told teachers to demonstrate grace to students.
 I expect that was true in almost all Texas school districts, and it was very appropriate, especially at the beginning of the year.

-As the year progressed I heard from many teachers who saw that grace was taken as a license to complete assignments very late and have multiple opportunities to achieve passing grades.
-Reorienting students to the pre-pandemic standards is going to take teachers being unwavering in their expectations.
-With administration support, we can return to higher expectations, but I don’t think it will be quick or without struggles.
+As the year progressed, I heard from many teachers who saw that grace was taken as a license to complete assignments very late and have multiple opportunities to achieve passing grades.
+Reorienting students to the pre-pandemic standards will take teachers unwavering in their expectations.
+We can return to higher expectations with administration support, but I don’t think it will be quick or without struggles.

 Some admins got it.
 Some never did